 Isolated and unique issues could be causing your drainage problems, and you deserve to know all the possible solutions that are available to you.
-Daybreaker Landscapes will provide a complete evaluation of your property and help you understand the best corrective measures to take, especially if any grading or regrading needs to be done.
+Daybreaker Landscapes will provide a complete evaluation of your property and help you understand the best corrective measures to take, especially if a solution like installing a French drain would help, or if any grading or regrading needs to be done.

 Lawn grading is the process of sloping a yard away from a home or structure.
 Regrading a lawn can allow you to correct sloping issues while keeping the existing grass.
 The slope should drop at least 2 to 3 inches every 10 feet, but no more than 12 inches every 4 feet.